Yandex Cloud

 Server-side copyServer-side copy

-Server-side copy features in buckets with access restricted to VPC service connections:
+For details on server-side copy in buckets with access restricted to VPC service connections, refer to this table:

 Was the article helpful?